SoulDevLab/SkyCast/README.md

-# 🌦️ SkyCast
+# 🌦️ Weather-APP

-**SkyCast** is a very beginner-created weather app that lets you check the weather for any city with a clean interface, animated background, and real-time updates.
+**Weather-APP** is a very beginner-created weather app that lets you check the weather for any city with a clean interface, animated background, and real-time updates.
 This project was made to help me learn web development by building something practical and fun.

 ---